msprech/Bike-sharing-Tableau-Visualization-/README.md

 ## Purpose

 NYC's Citi Bike program provides both financial and social benefits through a strong business model and clientele base.
-This analysis seeks to highlight what aspects make the program so successful, as well as if those characteristics could be emulated in a bike share business in Iowa.
+This analysis seeks to highlight what aspects make the program so successful, as well as if those characteristics could be emulated in a similar bike share business in Iowa.

 Citi Bike travel data was analyzed using Tableau and Python to create a [thorough presentation](https://public.tableau.com/app/profile/molly.sprecher/viz/BikeAnalysis_16391914354240/Story1?publish=yes "thorough presentation") of the data.